 (Chambers UK 2014)

-In the matter of (1) Liberty Holdings Unltd (2) Copperidge Developments Ltd sub nom Keith Owen v Secretary of State for Business, Innovation & Skills (2015) LTL
+In the matter of (1) Liberty Holdings Unltd (2) Copperidge Developments Ltd sub nom Keith Owen v Secretary of State for Business, Innovation and Skills (2015) LTL

 Permission to act application by disqualified director to be involved in the management of two companies where he had been disqualified under s.2 of the Act.
 Gives guidance as to the correct approach where there has been a s.2 disqualification.